ut-astria/orbdetpy/README.rst

 The following tasks are under consideration.
 Community contributions are always welcome.

-1) Support for attitude dependent drag and solar radiation pressure.
-2) A batch least squares implementation.
+1) A batch least squares implementation.
-3) Rauch-Tung-Striebel smoother.
+2) Rauch-Tung-Striebel smoother.
-4) Parametric analysis i.e. the ability to pass-through certain measurement types.
+3) Parametric analysis i.e. the ability to pass-through certain measurement types.

 Prerequisites